LightwaveSmartHome/homeassistant-lightwave-smart/README.md

 For gen2 devices, the brightness can be set without turning the light on using `lightwave_smart.set_brightness`.

-### Firmware 5+
+## Firmware 5+

 ### UI Button Events

-Switches generate events when pressed independently of any other default or mapped behaviour.
+Switches generate events when pressed which are independent of any other default or mapped behaviour.

 For example pressing the down button twice on a dimmer or wirefree will generate the event "Down.Short.2" Whereas pressing a button once on a socket (eg L42) will generate a "Short.1" event as there is no up/down element to these buttons.